samrocketman/yml-install-files/docs/shell-scripting.md

 ### Pre and post command scripts

+`pre_command` and `post_command` will always execute even if the checksum passes for the downloaded utility.

 `pre_command` and `post_command` are executed as normal stand alone scripts before or after download.